Melatonin: In Depth

 How much do we know about melatonin supplements?

-- Researchers have conducted many studies on whether melatonin supplements may help people with various sleep disorders; however, important questions remain about its usefulness, how much to take and when to take it, and long-term safety.
+- Researchers have conducted many studies on whether melatonin supplements may help people with various sleep disorders.
+However, important questions remain about its usefulness, how much to take, when to take it, and its long-term safety.

 What do we know about the usefulness of melatonin supplements?